 - Consume less knowledge, use more inner wisdom.

 Our biggest problem is thinking that we don’t know enough, and not realizing that we already have everything we need.
 As long as we’re chasing external knowledge, we never put our inner wisdom into use.
-So, here’s my little checklist.- Stop trying to finish dozens of books for your Goodreads challenge (guilty).
-Try to actually implement what you’ve learned from all those books and blogs.
+So, here’s my little checklist.

-- And, simplify your life by unfollowing people from social media, and unsubscribing from unnecessary email notifications!
+- Simplify your life by unfollowing people from social media and unsubscribing from unnecessary email notifications!

 - Achieve less.

-I spoke about my own workaholic tendencies a while back, and will redirect you to my tips on how to do what’s essential, if you’re having a tough time balancing work-life or overcoming over-achievement tendencies.
+I spoke about my own workaholic tendencies a while back, and I will redirect you to my tips on how to do what’s essential if you’re having a tough time balancing work and life or overcoming overachievement tendencies.

 - And practice self-isolation like a monk.
-These unprecedented times are a great opportunity for us to shed our behaviors and go deep within, to reflect on our true nature.
+These unprecedented times are an excellent opportunity for us to shed our behaviours and go deep within to reflect on our true nature.

 More Ways to Practice Internalization